Jin2020/WebDev/README.md

 # WebDev
-### Life is riding a bicycle.To keep your balance, you must keep moving.
+### Life is like riding a bicycle.To keep your balance, you must keep moving.